-Students in the School of Medicine are to observed holidays as outlined on the School of Medicine Academic Calendar.
+Students in the School of Medicine are to observe holidays as outlined on the School of Medicine academic calendar.
 Holidays that occur on a Saturday may officially be observed on the preceding Friday.
 Official School of Medicine holidays occurring on Sundays will be officially be observed on the following Monday.
-Second and Fourth year medical students that are completing clinical rotations and scheduled for the weekend or evening shifts (or call) prior to the scheduled and approved holiday, must complete their scheduled shift.
+Second and Fourth year medical students who are completing clinical rotations and scheduled for the weekend or evening shifts (or call) prior to the scheduled and approved holiday, must complete their scheduled shift.
 For example, a holiday observed on the Monday after the actual holiday, a course director and/or department may schedule the student to be on the wards until the end of their shift.

+Observed holidays (subject to change):

+- Labor Day

-Observed holidays (subject to change) Labor Day, Thanksgiving Day (and the day after Thanksgiving) Christmas Day (and additional days as outlined on school academic calendar New Year's Day Martin Luther King, Jr. Holiday Memorial Day Independence Day
+- Thanksgiving Day (and the day after Thanksgiving)

+- Christmas Day (and additional days as outlined on school academic calendar

+- New Year's Day

+- Martin Luther King, Jr. Holiday

+- · Memorial Day

+- Independence Day